-OKV-119: This exenatide implant is under development for the treatment of obese and diabetic companion cats.
-In 2017, there were over 90 million cats in the U.S. 20-30 million cats have obesity, and 2-4 million cats have diabetes.
-Over \$100 billion is spent on pets in the U.S. each year, this spending is expected to triple over the next 10 years, and pet health is the fastest-growing sub-segment of this market.
-Since cats are difficult to medicate, we believe that a small subdermal implant administered by a veterinarian can be a welcome option for many pet owners, if approved.
+OKV-119: This exenatide implant is under development for metabolic diseases in cats including for the treatment of obesity and diabetes.
+In 2017, there were over 90 million cats in the U.S. It is estimated that up to 40% of cats are clinically obese, and 1-4 million cats have diabetes.
+Americans spent \$136.8 billion on their pets in 2022, an increase of 10.68% from 2021.
+Spending on pets is expected to triple over the next 10 years, with pet health representing the fastest-growing sub-segment of this market.
+Since cats are difficult to medicate, we believe that a small subdermal implant administered by a veterinarian at a routine clinic visit can be a welcome option for many pet owners.

-The program is partnered with Okava Pharmaceuticals, Inc. ("Okava") who is responsible for management and funding of the development and regulatory activities of OKV-119 and, if approved, ultimate commercialization of this product.
-In 2022, OKV-119 advanced out of the feasibility stage after having produced in vivo data demonstrating a configuration that provided adequate exenatide exposure to companion felines over a 12-week duration.
-Vivani does not anticipate any significant Vivani focus beyond the support of product development and manufacturing activities.
+The program is partnered with Okava Pharmaceuticals, Inc. ("Okava") who is responsible for all clinical development and regulatory activities of OKV-119 and, if approved, ultimate commercialization of this product.
+In 2022, OKV-119 advanced out of the feasibility stage after having produced data demonstrating adequate exenatide exposure and sustained weight loss in cats over a 12-week study.
+Vivani does not anticipate any significant Vivani focus beyond the support of implant development and manufacturing activities.